learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 If we are afraid to edit our code we won't remove complicated code that's hard to work with, try awesome new libraries, or take chances with fun new features.
-Verson control helps us maintain the overall stability of our code so that we can feel free to explore.
+Version control helps us maintain the overall stability of our code so that we can feel free to explore.

 ## Resources